 Even though the island is 100 x 35 miles, the island is divided into 78 towns (counties) each one with its own administrative bureaucracy.
 This ridiculous administrative atomization allows for politicians that were voted out of their offices to live off contracts given by the mayors of these towns.
 Everybody knows; nothing of value comes out of these contracts.
 But the scheme allows for people in politics to eke out a living, and a good one at that, from the government dole till the next election.
 Billions of dollars have been spent in this scheme over the years to support a political class of politicians, ex-politicians and contractors.

 The public corporations and the Central Government Bank (Yes!
-Puerto Rico had one!) financed a corrupt political clique as well as the main political parties for decades in the tune of billions of dollars; billions of dollars for which there is nothing to show for.
+Puerto Rico had one!
+What a great idea that was!) financed a corrupt political clique as well as the main political parties for decades in the tune of billions of dollars; billions of dollars for which there is nothing to show for.

-Our political culture is the main reason why Puerto Rico is indebted to the tune of over $120 billion dollars (taking into consideration the pension liabilities) which is comparable to that of California; even though the island is small with only 3.5 million inhabitants, most of which live below the poverty line, and nothing to show for it but mediocrity, disfunctionality and entitlement shown within those that encompass the population of government employees.
+Our political culture is the main reason why Puerto Rico is indebted to the tune of over $120 billion dollars (taking into consideration the pension liabilities) which is comparable to that of California; even though the island is small with only 3.5 million inhabitants.
+Most of the island inhabitants live below the poverty line and the only thing to show for this debt is nothing but mediocrity, disfunctionality and entitlement shown within those that encompass the population of government employees.

 At this juncture where the values held dear by the Democratic Party are so to the Left of the ideological spectrum and at odds with the core values that have made this nation what it is, to the point that an open socialist almost got elected as presidential candidate, it will be an act of utter mindlessness to support the incorporation of Puerto Rico as a state.
 A state with 2 senators and 4 representatives that will vote solidly Democrat thus giving this party more clout to grow the goverment and be more intrusive in everyones life.